Short answer

-View location data in your analytics dashboard.
+View real-time location data and engagement maps in your analytics dashboard.

 How location detection works